ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 ```
 <center><img src="{{ site.baseurl }}/img/mm-10.png" alt="Img" style="width: 800px;"/></center>

 **Well done for getting here!** You have now fitted mixed models and you know how to account for crossed random effects too.
 You saw that failing to account for the correlation in data might lead to misleading results - it seemed that body length affected the test score until we accounted for the variation coming from mountain ranges.
 We can see now that body length doesn't influence the test scores - great!
-We can pick smaller dragons for any future training, smaller ones should be more manageable! ;]
+We can pick smaller dragons for any future training - smaller ones should be more manageable! ;]

-If you are particularly keen the next section gives you a few options when it comes to **presenting your model results**, and in the last "extra" section you  can learn about the **model selection conundrum**.
+If you are particularly keen, the next section gives you a few options when it comes to **presenting your model results** and in the last "extra" section you  can learn about the **model selection conundrum**.
 There is just a little bit more code there to get through if you fancy those.

 <a name="presenting"></a>
 #### Presenting your model results

-Once you get your model you have to **present** it in a nicer form.
+Once you get your model, you have to **present** it in a nicer form.

 <a name="tables"></a>
 #### Tables